SheyNjila1/Deep-Dive-Jenkins-Continuous-Integration/README.md

 #### Access the servers on the brower using the public IP and default port

+# Step 3: Configuration and integration of Jenkins, Maven, Nexus, SonarQube:
+### a) JenkinsServer

 ![UnluckJenkins](https://user-images.githubusercontent.com/96470430/208053410-6e59b045-a118-441d-b417-3802f241aa8a.PNG)

 ### Customize Jenkins Plugins ---> Install Suggested Pluggins